werner-duvaud/muzero-general/README.md

 # MuZero General

 A commented and [documented](https://github.com/werner-duvaud/muzero-general/wiki/MuZero-Documentation) implementation of MuZero based on the Google DeepMind [paper](https://arxiv.org/abs/1911.08265) (Nov 2019) and the associated [pseudocode](https://arxiv.org/src/1911.08265v2/anc/pseudocode.py).
 It is designed to be easily adaptable for every games or reinforcement learning environments (like [gym](https://github.com/openai/gym)).
-You only need to edit the [game file](https://github.com/werner-duvaud/muzero-general/tree/master/games) with the parameters and the game class.
+You only need to add a [game file](https://github.com/werner-duvaud/muzero-general/tree/master/games) with the hyperparameters and the game class.
 Please refer to the [documentation](https://github.com/werner-duvaud/muzero-general/wiki/MuZero-Documentation) and the [example](https://github.com/werner-duvaud/muzero-general/blob/master/games/cartpole.py).

 MuZero is a state of the art RL algorithm for board games (Chess, Go, ...) and Atari games.
 It is the successor to [AlphaZero](https://arxiv.org/abs/1712.01815) but without any knowledge of the environment underlying dynamics.
 MuZero learns a model of the environment and uses an internal representation that contains only the useful information for predicting the reward, value, policy and transitions.
 MuZero is also close to [Value prediction networks](https://arxiv.org/abs/1707.03497).
 See [How it works](https://github.com/werner-duvaud/muzero-general/wiki/How-MuZero-works).